zekarias-tilahun/mineral-python/README.md

 `--r:` The number of cascades to simulate from each node.
 Default is 10

-`--h:` The max length of each simulated cascade.
-Default is 80
+`--h:` The maximum number of nodes to infect in a single simulation (length of each simulated cascade).
+Default is 60.

 `--workers:` The number of parallel jobs.
 Default is 8